-Use the animation-timing-function property, with the linear value to set animation with the same speed from start to end with CSSExampleLive Demo div { width: 150px; height: 200px; position: relative; background-color: yellow; animation-name: myanim; animation-duration: 2s; animation-direction: alternate-reverse; animation-iteration-count: 3; } @keyframes myanim { from {left: 100px;} to {left: 200px;} } #demo {animation-timing-function: linear;} linear effect
+Use the animation-timing-function property, with the ease value to set animation with a slow start, then fast, to end slowly with CSSExampleLive Demo div { width: 150px; height: 200px; position: relative; background-color: yellow; animation-name: myanim; animation-duration: 2s; animation-direction: alternate-reverse; animation-iteration-count: 3; } @keyframes myanim { from {left: 100px;} to {left: 200px;} } #demo1 {animation-timing-function: ease;} ease effect

 Data Structure